Dunedin or Auckland. The Auckland-based programme is for international students ONLY.

 Gain a business degree based in real world knowledge.
 This programme has industry experience at its centre, incorporating case studies, workplace-based or focused assignments, and a significant internship and associated research project.
 You will develop the understanding, skills and capabilities to work in a range of management environments at operational and strategic levels.

-During your second year, you can choose to choose to specialise in up to two majors or form your own coherent path of study in discussion with your Programme Leader.
+If you're studying in Dunedin, you can choose to specialise in up to two majors from your second year or form your own coherent path of study in discussion with your Programme Leader.

 - If you are under 20, you must have: